 Children’s Book Collection

-The Children’s Book Collection encompasses a wide range of genres for children, including fiction, picture books, fairy tales, folklore, poetry, and rhymes, as well as non-fiction books designed to introduce readers to the world around them.
-The collection includes texts tailored to early readers (E), children, which includes audiences under twelve years old (J), and young adults over twelve years old (S).
+The Children’s Book Collection encompasses a wide range of genres for children, including fiction, picture books, fairy tales, folklore, poetry, and rhymes, as well as nonfiction books designed to introduce readers to the world around them.
+The collection includes texts tailored to early readers (E); children, which includes audiences under 12 years old (J); and young adults over 12 years old (S).

 Using the Collection

-Early readers, children’s, and young adult books in the Children’s Book Collection can be found in the open stacks on the 4th Floor of the Library near the quiet study area across from the main elevators.
+Early readers, children’s, and young adult books in the Children’s Book Collection can be found in the open stacks on the fourth floor of the Library near the quiet study area across from the main elevators.

 Items in the Children’s Book Collection can be found through OneSearch.
 There are three sections: fiction, fiction early readers, and non-fiction.
-Most materials may be borrowed from 16 weeks (students) to one year (faculty).
+Most materials may be borrowed for 16 weeks (students) up to one year (faculty).

 Children’s literature books are arranged alphabetically by the author’s last name and identified by a letter and number combination.
-Each book is designated with J (for audiences under twelve years old) or S (for young adults over twelve years old).
+Each book is designated with J (for audiences under 12 years old) or S (for young adults over 12 years old).